Skip to content

 The result: on income between £100,000 and £125,140, you effectively pay 60% marginal tax — the 40% higher rate on the extra income, plus 20% on the allowance you lose.

-⚠️ Concrete example: If you earn £110,000, you’ve lost £5,000 of your personal allowance (£10,000 excess ÷ 2).
-That £5,000 of income that was previously tax-free is now taxed at 40% — an extra £2,000 on top of the 40% you already pay on the £10,000 itself.
+⚠️ Concrete example: If you earn £110,000, you have lost £5,000 of your personal allowance (£10,000 excess ÷ 2).
+That £5,000 of previously tax-free income is now taxed at 40% — an extra £2,000 on top of the 40% you already pay on the £10,000 itself.
 Effective rate on that £10,000 band = 60%.

 How to Escape the 60% Trap